 Talk about your stressful situations with someone you trust.
 Sometimes just talking about your problems and concerns can help you put them into perspective.
 It can also give you insights into ways to deal with them.

 Stay organized to help manage your time more efficiently.

 Remember, no one can do it all alone.
 Ask for help.

-Use relaxation techniques to calm your mind and body.
+Use relaxation methods to calm your mind and body.